-Little earthy button mushrooms come alive with Western flavors for these Colorado Spicy Stuffed Mushrooms.
+Little earthy button mushrooms come alive with Western flavors for these Mexican Chorizo Stuffed Mushrooms.
 Try these cheesy, chorizo, jalapeno pepper-stuffed mushrooms for your next appetizer.

 I made stuffed mushrooms this week.

 We were invited over to Party Central last Sunday to celebrate football Sunday with a Bronco game.